·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 "I'm running about the same ad spend as last month.
 New customers are coming in.
 And yet revenue feels like it's slowly sliding down."
-Run an ecommerce store long enough and you'll meet this hard-to-explain feeling.
+Run an ecommerce store long enough and this hard-to-explain feeling will sound familiar.
 More often than not, the culprit is churn — customers leaving.

 Churn rate is the share of customers who left during a given period.
-This article lays out why churn progresses "quietly" and is easy to miss, the difference between voluntary churn and payment-failure churn, and the moves that help you notice the drift early — with charts and examples.
+This article lays out why churn stays hard to see even as new customers keep coming, the difference between voluntary churn and payment-failure churn, and the moves that help you notice the drift early — with charts and examples.

 Key Takeaways#